 My last trip before heading back to the United States.
+Arriving from Rotorua after spending a full day busing and flying to Brisbane from Auckland.
 This trip happened just as COVID was starting to ramp up but no restrictions were in place.
 I went to Brisbane for two reasons, I wanted to check out the Gold Coast and it was significantly cheaper to fly home from Brisbane.
 I spent a half-day at the famous Koala Sanctuary and was able to feed and pet Kangaroos!

 The conversion rate at the time of writing this post was 1 AUD = 0.75 USD.